net-tools/simple_framework/README.md

 #### Exceptions : the framework handles then

-Exceptions thrown (and not catched by your code) during code execution are catched in the `run()` method of `App` and a specific screen with all required data for debugging is displayed (and the script is halted).
+Exceptions thrown (and not catched by your code) during code execution are catched in the `run()` method of `Controller` object and a specific screen with all required data for debugging is displayed (and the script is halted).
 For your information, this debugging data is formatted by `Nettools\Core\ExceptionHandlers\SimpleExceptionHandler` (you may refer to the Nettools\Core package to read more documentation : http://net-tools.ovh/api-reference/net-tools/Nettools/Core/ExceptionHandlers.html ).

+You may set another exception handler (for example, you don't want debug data displayed on screen and prefer sending debug data to the webadmin by email) ; to do so, when creating the `$app` object, create a `Registry` named `appcfg` and set its `application->exceptionHandler` value to a handler of your choice (however, it must inherit from `Nettools\Core\ExceptionHandlers\ExceptionHandler`).

 #### Error cases : failures

 Sometimes, you want to say that a command execution has not succeeded.
-To do so, you call the `fail()` method of `App` with the appropriate error message :
+To do so, during your command `execute` call, call the `fail()` on `$this` with the appropriate error message :

 ```php
 class Failed extends Command